Plan Your Visit

+Visitors to the preserve should come prepared to experience a wild and unpredictable Alaskan backcountry.
 Wilderness travel through the preserve requires one to be experienced in backcountry travel and self-reliance.
 Due to remote locations and often inclement weather, pick-ups from remote locations may be delayed for several days.
 As in most backcountry situations, travelers should be prepared adequate food, water, clothing, and gear.
-While a trip into the preserve may be difficult, setting foot in a picturesque landscape traveled by few is a rewarding experience.
+It is also important to be prepared for a variety of weather conditions.